Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Bhavesh Jain

 Thank you.
-The next question comes from the line of Madhurati from Counter Investments.
-Please go ahead sir.
+The next question comes from the line of Madhur Rathi from Counter Cyclical Investments.
+Please go ahead.

 Madhur Rathi

-Thank you for the opportunity.
-Sir, I’m trying to understand.
-When we say that we have done.
-We have gone through pricing negotiations with our customer.
+Sir, thank you for the opportunity.
+Sir, I am trying to understand when you say that we have gone through pricing negotiations with our customer.
 There has been industry consolidation.
-Our aluminum vehicle wheel share has increased.
-But still in FY24 our margin per wheel was 260 rupees.
-Right now we are at 270.
-Maybe in Q4 will come to 270 rupees.
-So what is the where is this lag coming from?
+Our aluminum wheels share has increased.
+But, sir, still, in FY 2024, our margin per wheel was INR260.
+Right now, we are at INR270.
+Maybe in Q4, it will come to INR270.
+So sir, where is this lag coming from?
 Has the pricing power not with us?

 The lag has come from Trump tariffs.
 Please try to understand this.
-Our export business has been compromised to three to four hundred crore rupees.
-And that was the only business that.
-In the steel segment, in the car segment, space was giving us the bread and butter and the jam, everything and that evaporated.
-But luckily we picked up and grew in the aluminium segment, we grew in.
-The truck segment and we grew in.
-The tractor segment thanks to the GST reforms.
-So this is a recent phenomena.
-Don’t start thinking that we did something wrong.
-In this period the whole industry was suffering.
-And yes, we have been able to increase prices with the Pascar wheel business.
-So overall the profile of the margin is improving.
-The laggards are becoming are beginning to run better.
-There is obviously as we grow in.
-Volume in the aluminium segment, the margins.
+Trump, our export business has been compromised to INR300 crores to INR400 crores.
+And that was the only business that in the steel segment, in the car segment space, was giving us the bread and butter and the jam, everything.
+And that evaporated.
+But, luckily, we picked up and grew in the aluminum segment.
+We grew in the truck segment.
+And we grew in the tractor segment, thanks to the GST reforms.
+So this is a recent phenomenon.

-Are coming under pressure because there’s competition.
-But at the same time with higher volumes we are able to taper off our fixed cost.
-So you will see performance.
-Now the performance has just started since let’s say November.
-Three months of solid and every month is a better performance than the previous month.
-And you will see that when we.
-Hit 500 crores in the month of.
-March, you will see from where we were last year we were at 360, 370 if I recall from 360, 370.
-70 to 500 without exports.
-That is something that you must applaud.
-And understand where the company is strategically headed.
+So you will see performance now.
+The performance has just started since, let say, November.
+And every month is a better performance than the previous month.
+And you will see that when we hit INR500 crores in the month of March, you will see from where we were last year.
+We were at INR360 crores, INR370 crores, if I recall.
+From INR360 crores, INR370 crores to INR500 crores without export.
+That is something that you must applaud and understand where the company is strategically headed.

 Madhur Rathi